stephen-fox/sshutil/README.md

 # sshutil
-A Go helper library for working with `golang.org/x/crypto/ssh`.
+A Go helper library for working with `github.com/pkg/sftp` and `golang.org/x/crypto/ssh`.